peardeck/automation-code-challenge-test/README.md

 Please follow the steps and create one test to check login functionality and ensure at the end, you verify a valid element on homepage https://app.peardeck.com/home/?action=signin&idProvider=google#

+**Important** - The Login test should be completed in cypress but feel free to use other frameworks to help you formulate the solution and complete this assignment.

 ## Sample video covering login flow manually done

 https://user-images.githubusercontent.com/87498845/141855222-914c287a-7d49-44af-bada-15a23100f527.mov